birdofpreyru/react-global-state/README.md

   - `loading` (_Boolean_) &ndash; `true` if the data are being loaded.
   - `timestamp` (_Number_) &ndash; Timestamp of the data currently loaded into the state [ms].
 Defaults 5 min.

+- <a name="getSsrContext"></a> `getSsrContext([throwWithoutSsrContext=true])`
+  &ndash; Hook to access SSR context from React components.

+  In most use cases you don't need to access SSR context directly from your components.
+For SSR you just provide SSR context to the state provider, and read its resulting state directly after the render (see SSR example above).
+This hook is introduced to implement code-splitting with full SSR support, in a scenario when some components need additional data to be passed to them during SSR.

+  Returns the SSR context, or throws if it does not exist.
+The optional `throwWithoutSsrContext` argument can be set to `false` to not throw if the context does not exist.
+In any case, this hook still throws if entire global state (i.e. `<GlobalStateProvider>`) is missing.

 ### Notes